 While every property manager in Toronto is different, the basics of the rental application process remain the same.
 The application forms used for choosing tenants to rent a property tend to be pretty standard, as are the documents required to secure the rental that’s your dream home.

 To make a good impression, you’ll want to have these documents handy.

 Preparation Is Key – Having Your Documents Ready To Go

 As you’re gathering everything you need to sure your rental home, you should think of all these documents as your rental resume.

-In addition to the application form, you will need the phone numbers of solid references, proof that you’re paying rent at your current rental home, your driver’s license or other form of identification, and these other items as part of your rental application.
+In addition to the application form, you will need the phone numbers of solid references, proof that you’re paying rent at your current rental home, your driver’s license or another form of identification, and these other items as part of your rental application.